postsharp/postsharp-emails/metalama-email-course/051-memoization.md

 In a previous example, we explored the use of `Metalama.Patterns.Caching.Aspects` to cache the return value of methods as a function of their arguments.
 This caching approach is based on the generation of a unique `string`: the cache key.
 While this method is highly effective in accelerating slow methods, it might not be as efficient for speeding up already fast methods.

 Fortunately, Metalama provides an alternative: _memoization_.
-The implementation of memoization is simplified to the addition of an attribute to your code.
 Memoization is available for read-only properties or parameterless methods.
+It neither not relies on generating a cache key, nor on an in-memory synchronized dictionary or out-of-process storage, but instead stores the cached value straight inside the current instance.
+The access time is almost instant as there is no per-access memory allocation.

 ## Caching or Memoization: How to Choose?